Spirent/Velocity-assets/README.md

   </tr>
 </table>

 Welcome to the Spirent Developer Community!
-You will find a wide variety of useful assets for your Velocity deployments and iTest automation projects.
+You'll find a wide variety of useful assets for your Velocity deployments and iTest automation projects.
 This repository is specific to Velocity.
 The iTest repository is located [here](https://github.com/Spirent/iTest-assets).
 All Spirent Developer Community assets are available for your immediate download and use.

  <table style="width:100%; border: 5px solid gray;">
   <tr>